 D&O Insurance is a type of Management Liability Insurance that provides coverage for expenses incurred by a company’s directors and officers, and in some cases the entity itself, in the event they are named in a lawsuit.
 Covered expenses include defense costs and settlement awards.

-“Robinhood is a private company under a great deal of scrutiny as it gets closer to going public,” said Heather Schaaf, Underwriting Director, Burns & Wilcox, Chicago, Illinois.
+“Robinhood is a private company under a great deal of scrutiny as it gets closer to going public,” said Heather Schaaf, Associate Vice President, Professional Liability, Atain Insurance Companies, Chicago, Illinois.
 “Any company in a similar position really needs to make sure that it has adequate D&O Insurance with appropriate coverage limits.”

 Investors at risk when controversy strikes